vuex-orm/vuex-orm/docs/guide/store/retrieving-data.md

 #### Or Statement

-You may chain where constraints together as well as add `or` condition to the query.
-The `orWhere` method accepts the same arguments as the where method.
+You may chain where constraints together as well as add `or` conditions to the query.
+The `orWhere` method accepts the same arguments as the `where` method.

 ```js
 const user = store.getters['entities/users/query']()